SEND Local Offer

 - receiving copies of the support plans in place for your child.

-The Governing Body for William Edwards School is responsible for entrusting a named person, our Senior House Leader, to monitor Safeguarding and Child Protection procedures, and our Deputy Head is designated teacher for Looked after Children.
-In addition, the Personnel Manager is responsible for the monitoring and correct administration of the Disclosure and Barring service procedures and the school’s Single Central record.
-In a support and challenge role the Governing Body ensures that the school is as inclusive as possible and treats all young people and staff in an equitable way.
-They monitor and review the accessibility plan and all other statutory policies as defined by the DfE.
+The Local School Advisory Board is responsible for entrusting a named person, our Senior House Leader, to monitor Safeguarding and Child Protection procedures, and our Deputy Head is designated teacher for Looked after Children.
+In addition, Human Resources is responsible for the monitoring and correct administration of the Disclosure and Barring service procedures and the school’s Single Central record.
+In a support and challenge role the LSAB ensures that the school is as inclusive as possible and treats all young people and staff in an equitable way.
+It monitors and reviews the accessibility plan and all other statutory policies as defined by the DfE.